master-of-zen/Av1an/README.md

 docker run --privileged -v "${PWD}:/videos" -it --rm masterofzen/av1an:latest -i S01E01.mkv {options}
 ```

-Docker can also be built by using
+The image can also be manually built by running

 ```bash
 docker build -t "av1an" .
 ```

+in the root directory of this repository.
+The dependencies will automatically be installed into the image, no manual installations necessary.

 To specify a different directory to use you would replace $(pwd) with the directory